AlaskaAirlines/auro-datepicker/README.md

 # Datepicker

-The `<auro-datepicker>` element allows users to select a date, either with text input or by displaying a calendar.
-The `<auro-datepicker>` element is the combination of [auro-dropdown](http://auro.alaskaair.com/components/auro/dropdown), [auro-input](http://auro.alaskaair.com/components/auro/input), and Auro's extension of [Lion calendar](https://lion-web.netlify.app/components/calendar/overview/).
+The `<auro-datepicker>` element allows users to select a date, or a pair of dates identifying a range, either with text input or by making a section in a calendar.
+The `<auro-datepicker>` element is the combination of [auro-dropdown](http://auro.alaskaair.com/components/auro/dropdown), [auro-input](http://auro.alaskaair.com/components/auro/input), and Auro's extension of [wc-range-datepicker](https://www.npmjs.com/package/wc-range-datepicker).

 ## UI development browser support